Please submit your article HERE

 Articles should normally be less than 40 pages for research papers and between 30-40 pages for teaching paper submissions.
 Book reviews should be between 1,000 and 2,000 words.
 Articles published in The Irish Journal of Management are indexed by ABI Inform and Business Source Premier.

 Specifically, The Irish Journal of Management seeks the following types of submissions:

-- Teaching Submissions: These can range from case study contributions, critiques and retrospective contributions on pedagogical issues related to teaching issues across management discipline areas.
+- Teaching Submissions: These may include case study contributions, critiques and retrospective contributions on pedagogical issues related to teaching issues across management discipline areas.
 Teaching submissions should be between 30-40 pages, double spaced (including references and appendices) and provide a unique pedagogical or practical contribution, supported by state-of-the-art literature in the field.

 - Book Reviews.